Bryson DeChambeau: 2022–2023

 In September, he won his second tournament on the LIV tour, at LIV Golf Chicago.
 He shot a final-round 63, including a 28 on the back nine, to win by one stroke.

+2024–present

 At the 2024 PGA Championship, DeChambeau shot a final round 7-under par 64, which included a birdie on the 72nd hole, to tie leader Xander Schauffele.
 Schauffele then went on to birdie the 72nd hole himself to win by one stroke.

 At the 2024 U.S. Open, DeChambeau got up and down from 55 yards away in the bunker on the 72nd hole to win his second major title, shooting 6-under for the tournament, one stroke ahead of Rory McIlroy.
 The broadcast of the tournament featuring DeChambeau's battle against McIlroy drew a peak viewership of 11.4 million, the highest since the 2015 U.S. Open.

+DeChambeau shot rounds of 69-68-69 to stand in solo-second place after 54 holes at the 2025 Masters Tournament.
+He was in the final pairing on Sunday, two strokes behind the leader Rory McIlroy.
+DeChambeau took the outright lead after two holes, but struggled afterwards and carded a 3-over 75 to finish tied-5th, four strokes behind the champion McIlroy.
+Three weeks later, DeChambeau shot 19-under 197 to win the LIV Golf Korea event, his first LIV Golf victory since September 2023.